friendly-bits/shell-scheduler/TIMEKEEPING.md

 5. **Scheduler timeouts take precedence.** The global and idle timeout checks run first; a job deadline never masks return codes `82` or `81`.
 6. **Job expiries do not count as progress.** The idle timeout is reset when the scheduler starts a job or processes a genuine completion record — never when it processes an expiry.
 7. **Late completion records are discarded.** If an abandoned job's completion record arrives after its expiry was processed, the record is silently dropped; the job's classification (timed out, code `124`) stands.
-8. **Final accounting.** Timed-out job IDs appear in the `<fail_job_ids>` list passed to the **scheduler termination callback**; the guarantee that every job ID appears in exactly one outcome list is unchanged.
+8. **Final accounting.** Timed-out job IDs appear in the dedicated `<expired_job_ids>` list passed to the **scheduler termination callback** — not in `<fail_job_ids>`, which is reserved for jobs that genuinely exited with a non-zero code.
+The guarantee that every job ID appears in exactly one outcome list is unchanged, with `<expired_job_ids>` as the fifth list.
 Abandoned jobs whose process never reported by scheduler exit have their PIDs included in `<running_pids>` (they are, verbatim, "jobs the scheduler started but did not receive completion records for"); abandoned jobs whose late record was discarded do not.

 ### Implementation notes (internal)